uclaacm/hack-curriculum/HackCloud/Session 2_ VM Computing/README.md

 To understanding how mounting works, think back to a time where you may have plugged in a USB device to copy some files.
 How did you access the device?
 Depending on your operating system, you most likely did so by opening a file explorer and opening the drive with the directory location `E:/`.
 Similarly, when mounting an EBS volume to an EC2 instance, the drive is mapped to specific directory, often `/dev/abc` - with the final folder being configurable during the mounting process.

-Just like EC2 instances EBS volumes are highly customizable.
-When creating a new instance, AWS offers a variety of optimizations for IOPS (the number concurrent of reads and writes), throughput (number of bytes per second), and price.
-We can also configure whether the underlying storage will be on flash (SSD) or on a hard disk (HDD).
+Just like EC2 instances EBS volumes are highly customizable with the following optimizations storing on flash or hard disk:
+* Input/Output Operations Per Second (IOPS)
+* Throughput - the number of bytes per second
+* General purpose
+* Cold - optimized for price

 ## Demo: EBS - Virtual Storage